Acropora striata: Description

 It occurs in colonies composed of short branches.
 It has small axial corallites and its radial corallites have no defined shape or size.
 It is grey-brown in colour and branches have white tips.
 It looks similar to Acropora parahemprichii and Acropora sekiseiensis.

 Distribution

-It is classed as a vulnerable species on the IUCN Red List and it is believed that its population is decreasing; the species is also listed under Appendix II of CITES.
+It is classed as an endangered species on the IUCN Red List and it is believed that its population is decreasing; the species is also listed under Appendix II of CITES.
 Figures of its population are unknown, but is likely to be threatened by the global reduction of coral reefs, the increase of temperature causing coral bleaching, climate change, human activity, the crown-of-thorns starfish and disease.
 It occurs in the southwest Indian Ocean, the central Indo-Pacific, Japan and the East China Sea; it also occurs in the Marshall Islands, the Society Islands, the Cook Islands, Kiribati, the Solomon Islands, western and eastern Australia, the Great Barrier Reef, Palau, the south Mariana Islands and Pohnpei.
 It is found at depths of between 10 and 25 m in tropical shallow reefs on reef flats or rocky foreshores.